-- Place bags of sand and membranes (PDF, 83 kB; in French only) in front of each entrance and opening (doors, garage and coping) if the municipality advises you to do so.
+- Place bags of sand and membranes (PDF, 70 kB) in front of each entrance and opening (doors, garage and coping) if the municipality advises you to do so.

 - Remove from your yard all objects that can be easily moved, to ensure that they are not tossed about or swept away by the waves or current.
 Secure all bulky objects outdoors that could be carried away by the water, posing a threat to others.

 - Protect the windows facing the St. Lawrence River with plywood.